-After a candidate’s application is approved, approximately 2 months in advance of the examination, candidates will receive instructions on how to register with Pearson Vue to select an examination date and testing center.
+After a candidate’s application is approved, candidates will receive instructions on how to register with Pearson Vue to select an examination date and testing center.
 To find a testing center near you, go to www.pearsonvue.com.

 A limited number of candidates may take the exam via a Remote Proctoring option, provided their personal computer (in their home or office) is properly equipped.
 Read our Remote Proctoring overview for more information.

 - All candidates are required to take the 100-question General Dermatology module.
 The General Dermatology module consists almost entirely of images with the accompanying question, “Which of the following is the most likely diagnosis?”.
 Some questions may include a brief amount of clinical information designed to help differentiate among the five possible answers.
 This is a 2-hour computer-based examination.

 Candidates choose a second 50-question module: Medical Dermatology, Dermatopathology, Pediatric Dermatology, or Surgical Dermatology.
 Some of the questions are image-based but not all.
 This is a 1-hour computer-based examination.